gvwilson/fiction/iffy/index.md

 "It wasn't all that," Iffy said dismissively.
 Honesty had changed the sketches on der cheeks again, she noticed.
-And they'd done some more embroidery on the cuffs of der coat to match.
+And de'd done some more embroidery on the cuffs of der coat to match.
 Iffy sometimes thought of doing things like that, but she was always afraid that on her it would just look silly